twinsant/ethos/doc/Tokenomics.md

 + We don't want much more Tokens to be capitalism.
 + So we need tokenomics article to show the plan clearly.
 + The tokens list:
++ 0. Member NFTs, owned by every player or any DAO member.
 + 1. NFT Velo eggs, 1024 with 10 B ERC20 token.
 + 2. 22 B ERC20 tokens for governance.
-  3. 1 T ERC20 tokens for liquidity.
+  3. 1 T ERC20 tokens for liquidity(part of them binding with member NFT).

 ## Content